GC8 Applications

 Allocation Letters are customized for each country and typically include:

 Allocation Letters for Grant Cycle 8 will be shared starting in March 2026.
-Allocation amounts will be shared on the Allocations page as well as on the Data Explorer and Data Service.
+Allocation amounts will subsequently be shared on the Allocations page as well as on the Data Explorer and Data Service.